Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Conclusions

 This work introduced a deep-learning framework for estimating the $R_\mathrm{PCE}$ of PSCs from multimodal luminescence imaging acquired during aging.
 By pairing EL, PL\textsubscript{oc}, and PL\textsubscript{sc} images of an aged device state with device-specific reference images, the proposed CNN-based model (LumPerNet) learns spatial degradation signatures and directly regresses the normalized efficiency retention, defined according to Equation~\ref{eq:r_pce}, within an operational window relevant to stability testing.

 Under a leakage-aware evaluation protocol based on device-level held-out testing and cross-validated training, LumPerNet achieves proof-of-concept predictive accuracy in the range $R_\mathrm{PCE} \in [0.8,1.2]$, and qualitatively tracks time-evolving degradation trends across representative devices.
-Benchmarking against an intensity-only baseline regressor demonstrates the value of spatially resolved feature learning: LumPerNet reduces the held-out test error from $\mathrm{MAE}=0.064$ to $0.049$ ($-23.4\%$) and from $\mathrm{RMSE}=0.082$ to $0.061$ ($-25.6\%$), while improving $R^2$ from $0.136$ to $0.553$ ($+0.417$ absolute, $\sim4.1\times$).
+Benchmarking against a spatially homogenized LumPerNet control shows that global luminescence evolution already contains substantial predictive information.
+The homogenized control achieves $\mathrm{MAE} = 0.049 \pm 0.009$, $\mathrm{RMSE} = 0.065 \pm 0.015$, and $R^2 = 0.473 \pm 0.253$, compared with $\mathrm{MAE} = 0.048 \pm 0.005$, $\mathrm{RMSE} = 0.061 \pm 0.006$, and $R^2 = 0.558 \pm 0.078$ for the full spatial LumPerNet.
+Thus, the benefit of spatially resolved inputs is moderate in terms of average error, but is reflected in improved fold-to-fold stability.
 Modality-ablation experiments further clarify the role of multimodality: the full EL+PL\textsubscript{oc}+PL\textsubscript{sc} input yields the best generalization, while the single-modality models show a consistent drop in accuracy and cross-fold stability.
 Importantly, the bimodal results are not monotonic with channel count: EL+PL\textsubscript{sc} retains most of the full-model performance, and PL\textsubscript{oc}+PL\textsubscript{sc} is competitive despite the weaker performance of PL\textsubscript{sc} in isolation, whereas EL+PL\textsubscript{oc} is markedly less stable across device splits.
 Together, these findings support multimodal imaging as a means to capture complementary degradation signatures, and indicate that robustness depends on physically complementary contrast rather than simply adding additional channels.
-Ablation experiments further highlight that naively incorporating batch identity can act as a confounding shortcut and degrade generalization in the present dataset, motivating the adoption of a batch-identity-free setting as the default for robust performance.
+Batch-conditioning ablations further show that part of the observed $R_\mathrm{PCE}$ variability is batch-structured: explicit batch metadata does not robustly improve LumPerNet.
+This supports the choice of the batch-free LumPerNet as the default model, since it provides the best-performing and more transferable formulation without relying on dataset-specific identifiers.
+Nevertheless, generalization to entirely unseen fabrication or measurement batches remains an important next step for deployment-oriented validation.